edawu11/Tuning-Free/README.md

 # Introduction
-This repository contains the code and experiments for our project in DDA6202 at CUHK-Shenzhen.
+This repository contains the code and experiments for our project in DDA6202 at CUHK-SZ.
 We implement and evaluate six tuning-free optimization methods on various neural network architectures and datasets.

 # Methods
 We incorporate the following tuning-free schedules, drawing from their official implementations: